 Cambridge & District Citizens Advice provide a free, impartial and confidential service to support people who live and work in Cambridge and South Cambridgeshire.
 We offer advice on a wide range of issues, including benefits, debts, housing, relationships and employment.

-We want to transform our Money Advice services in this time of crisis to enable virtual face-to-face advice and train up partner agencies.
+We want to transform our Money Advice services in this time of crisis to enable virtual face-to-face advice and train up partner agencies and are delighted to report that we have reached 84% of our target on our Aviva crowdfunding page.

-For this reason, we have set up a crowdfunding page with the support of the Aviva Community Fund.
-Please watch the video and visit our crowdfunding page and support us if you are able.
+Please watch the video and visit our crowdfunding page and help us complete the task if you are able.
 Many thanks.

 29/05/2020 - Our Specialist Adviser, Lee, answered questions on Covid-19 Housing support during a live session on social media and kicked things off with a recent housing case study of how we can help people like you during this difficult time.
 Read the advice given by Lee during this session.